Myriad: a real-world testbed to bridge trajectory optimization and deep learning: Constrained optimization at scale

-\section{Constrained Optimization at Scale}
+\section{Constrained optimization at scale}

-Nonlinear programs, such as those we constructed in Section \ref{sec:traj_opt}, are traditionally solved using second-order techniques based on Newton's method \citep{sqp, nocedal}.
-To improve the computational efficiency of these methods, many software implementations such as \texttt{ipopt} and \texttt{SLSQP} leverage sparse matrix operations \citep{ipopt, SLSQP}.
+The nonlinear programs of Section~\ref{sec:traj_opt} are usually solved using second-order techniques based on Newton's method \citep{sqp, nocedal}.
+We would like to be able to solve these nonlinear programs at scale, leveraging the advantages that GPU-based optimization has brought to deep learning \citep{alexnet, tensorflow}.
+Unfortunately, many software implementations such as \texttt{ipopt} and \texttt{SLSQP} are restricted to CPU, instead relying on sparse matrix operations for computational efficiency \citep{ipopt, SLSQP}.
 While effective for small models, such higher-order techniques struggle when applied over a large number of parameters, due to the size of the resulting Hessian matrix \citep{kfac}.
-Many of the available libraries are also restricted to running on CPU, missing out on the massive advantages that GPU and TPU architectures have brought to deep learning \citep{alexnet, tensorflow}.
 Indeed, since GPU computation is more suitable for dense matrix operations \citep{gpu}, the emphasis on sparsity in traditional solvers is of little help when it comes to deep learning applications.
-Other problems further exacerbate the challenge of using these solvers for ML: not only do higher-order techniques tend to perform poorly in high-dimensional settings due to the prevalence of saddle-points \citep{saddle_point}; to make matters worse, these solvers are not differentiable, making them practically impossible to use in a situations where we need to propagate gradients through the solve itself, such as meta-learning (we will explore one such setting in Section \ref{sec:end-to-end}).
+Other problems further exacerbate the challenge of using these solvers for ML: not only do higher-order techniques tend to perform poorly in high-dimensional settings due to the prevalence of saddle-points \citep{saddle_point}; these solvers are also non-differentiable, making them practically impossible to use in methods where we need to propagate gradients through the solve itself (such as the imitation learning technique presented in Section~\ref{sec:end-to-end}).

-We would like to use a first-order method which can be easily integrated into an ML practitioner's workflow, and which can take advantage of deep learning libraries and GPUs.
-To our knowledge, the study of constrained optimization in a deep learning context remains somewhat unexplored territory \citep{deepconstrained}.
-Here we present a simple technique with which we have found success on several Myriad environments.